 Settle into your wildlife warrior ways with a visit to the brand-spanking new Cairns Aquarium.
 If you’ve got little ones in tow, a general admission family pass brings the reef to you, so you can get up close and personal with over 15,000 animals for less than the cost of one family member’s day out on the reef.
 Wander under water as you take in ten Tropical North Queensland ecosystems and over 71 habitats recreated within the aquarium walls.

-Once you’re finished checking out the aquarium, make your way to the onsite Aqualuna Restaurant for a delicious Italian feast.
-Choose to dine inside where the huge fish tank will keep you entertained, or get some fresh tropical air outside on the Daintree Deck.
+Once you’re finished checking out the aquarium, make your way to the onsite Dundees Restaurant for a delicious feast.
+Choose to dine inside where the huge fish tank will keep you entertained, or get some fresh tropical air outside on the deck.

 5pm – Early dinner on The Esplanade

 Make a pit stop at your hotel to freshen up and grab a blanket – you’re heading out for a picnic on The Esplanade tonight.
 Pick up a handful (or four) of the regions freshest seafood at Prawn Star, the closest you’ll get to catching it yourself.
 In fact, this ‘restaurant’ is code for trawler-in-the-marina.
 Once you’ve got your fresh feast, lay your blanket down on a grassy spot along the parklands and watch one of Cairns’ famous pastel sunsets over the Great Barrier Reef.